Twise007/lms/README.md

-# You can veiw the project here https://teecamp.netlify.app though under cinstruction
+# You can veiw the project here https://teecamp.netlify.app though under construction

 Its a LMS project that allows the full functionality of a CRUD app.
 1, The head of school to assign subject and class to a teachers.